-A high portion of those small business owners are digging into individual cost savings, taking out home equity loans, obtaining from friends and family and adding charge card expenses as their way of working capital management.
+A high portion of those small business owners are digging into individual cost savings, taking out home equity loans, obtaining from friends and family and adding charge card expenses as their way of obtainging working capital and trying to manage their working capital needs.
 Managing working capital may take most of a business person’s day.
 One of the hardest jobs is coming up with the payroll due in 2 days, or paying the creditor who is just about to put you on COD for materials.

 There are many ways to manage your working capital.
 Traditionally, businesses have looked to banks for lines of credit.
 This is a good option for the business that needs money on a seasonal basis, to boost inventory at a particular time of year; or for a business with a larger than usual contract to complete, that needs financing for a short time.
 In fact, lines of credit are designed for short term financing — to supplement the working capital of a business periodically throughout the year.

 They are not supposed to be “evergreen” — for use on a more or less permanent basis.